r3comp1le/VT-Hunter/README.md

 ### Web Interface
   - All configuration is done in config.php
-  - Navigate to vt.php in browser to use
+  - Navigate to index.php in browser to use

 ### Requirements
   - VirusTotal Intelligence API